ursulahneumann/Microbiome-Mini-Project/README.md

 Data files used for the dada2 tutorial can be found here: https://benjjneb.github.io/dada2/tutorial.html

-Data files for the canine ibd analysis can be found here: https://www.ebi.ac.uk/ena/data/view/PRJEB13362
+Data files for the canine IBD analysis can be found here: https://www.ebi.ac.uk/ena/data/view/PRJEB13362

 Files required for taxonomical assignment can be found here: